Skip to main content

 Visitors History

-You can pull this report for a single ID to obtain statistics for many visitors.
+You can pull this report for a single ID to retrieve statistics for many visitors.

 Choose the IDs, as collecting all visitors would take a long time.

-The requests are limited to the last 180 days and are made for a single 24-hour period starting on a specific day.
-Select a beginning and ending date to obtain a period of time, and a separate request will be sent automatically for each day in between.
+Requests are limited to the last 180 days and cover a single 24-hour period starting on a specific day.
+Select a beginning and ending date to retrieve a period of time, and Data Integration automatically sends a separate request for each day in between.

 Retrieving details

-The API requests are performed by either a POST method using the endpoint https://app.pendo.io/api/v1/aggregation and a specific MongoDB-like query JSON body, or a GET method using a specific URI for https://app.pendo.io.
+Data Integration performs API requests using either a POST method with the endpoint https://app.pendo.io/api/v1/aggregation and a specific MongoDB-like query JSON body, or a GET method with a specific URI for https://app.pendo.io.

 Hard delete feature

-Microsoft-SQL Change Tracking with Snowflake target rivers features the Include Deleted Rows feature.
+Microsoft-SQL Change Tracking with Snowflake target Data Flows features the Include Deleted Rows feature.
 You can activate Include Deleted Rows.

 Procedure

-- Navigate to the Microsoft SQL Server river and select Schema.
+1. Navigate to the Microsoft SQL Server Data Flow and select Schema.

-Skip this step if you want to keep working with the data in Snowflake that is marked as deleted.
+Skip this step if you want to keep working with the data in Snowflake that Data Integration has marked as deleted.

-This option is permitted only by selecting Upsert - Merge in Loading Mode.
+This option requires selecting Upsert - Merge in Loading Mode.

-By enabling Remove Deleted Rows, all rows having the status True (Delete) will be eliminated and removed from the Snowflake target table.
+By enabling Remove Deleted Rows, Data Integration eliminates and removes all rows with the status True (Delete) from the Snowflake target table.